 One of Professor Holby’s most interesting jobs in the recent past has been Election Monitoring – O.A.S, where she monitored for credibility the second round of the 2006 Ecuadorian Presidential election.
 She has also worked for Fox Interactive Media and the Murphy Law Firm.
 Professor Holby teaches General Education at University of the Potomac.

 B.S.
 Information Systems Management, University of the Potomac

 Certificate – Information Systems Specialist, George Washington University

 Professor Hood has been an Executive Aide in the Department of Electrical Engineering and Computer Science and an Executive Assistant in the Department of Computer Science, School of Engineering and Applied Sciences at George Washington University.
 While at University of the Potomac, she served as Academic Dean/Director of Academic Support, Assistant Dean/Director of Distance Education and Director of Academic Affairs (Herndon, VA Campus).
 Professor Hood currently teaches General Education at University of the Potomac.

 M.S.
 Information Technology, Capella University

 B.S.
-Information Systems, Potomac College
+Information Systems, University of the Potomac